Maluscat/utility-wheel/README.md

   // + All optional config options of `UtilityWheel` (see above) });

+// Since we have just created the action elements,
+// they now need to be added to the DOM manually.
-// Add the elements somewhere to the DOM so that they are exposed for dragging for (const { element } of actionList) {
+// Instead, they also could have been fetched from the DOM. for (const { element } of actionList) {
   document.body.appendChild(element);
 }